-Here are 5 Things To Look Out For before making your next purchase.
+Here are 5 Things To Look Out For Shopping Sales

 Don't be sucked in by clever marketing.
 Ask yourself this.
 Would you buy this product if it wasn't on sale?
 If the answer is no then you can safely pass on the item.
 Save your money for something you truly want.
-Plus many times products are marked up just to make to believe you are getting a better deal than you actually are.
+Plus many times products are marked up just to make you believe you're getting a better deal than you actually are.

 Again, it's the whole idea of getting something for nothing except now your getting 2 of something you didn't need.
 Go ahead, just add it to the maybe-I'll-use-it-someday pile.

 This is the BAT SIGNAL in the world of beauty.
 Everyone wants to be among the proud few to get their hands on the "it" product at the moment because once it's gone, it's gone.
 I'm definitely guilty of this but I've found that 9 times out of 10 they aren't even as good as the regularly stocked items.
 Unless you're really going to use it, let someone else enjoy the spoils who could give it a loving home.
 Share the love people!